james-whitehead/james-whitehead.github.io/_posts/2018-06-21-news-of-the-world-part-one.md

 ## Addressing the problem

 Clicking on the map returns the coordinates, but there isn't an API that searches for news by coordinates (maybe that's a niche I could fill with a lot more knowledge and experience), so the latitude and longitude have to be resolved to an address.
-[OpenStreetMap's Normatin API](https://wiki.openstreetmap.org/wiki/Nominatim) is invaluable for this.
+[OpenStreetMap's Nomanatin API](https://wiki.openstreetmap.org/wiki/Nominatim) is invaluable for this.
 It has a method called Reverse Geocoding which does all the resolving for us.

 So, let's update the `onMapClick` function to print out the address!
 Rather than using an `XMLHttpRequest`, I thought I'd use the (relatively) fancy, (relatively) new [Fetch API:](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)